-- If you need the Crop Box to remain stationary for a portion of the video,

-  after you have added KeyFrames, simply drag the Playhead from the last Keyframe,

-  to the point where you want the Crop Box to start moving again and click the Add

-  KeyFrame button.
-As long as you leave Crop Box as it is, it will hold its

-  position between this KeyFrame and the previous one.
+- If you need the Crop Box to remain stationary for a portion of the video, after you have added KeyFrames, simply drag the Playhead from the last Keyframe, to the point where you want the Crop Box to start moving again and click the Add KeyFrame button.
+As long as you leave Crop Box as it is, it will hold its position between this KeyFrame and the previous one.

-  - To Navigate between Keyframes, simply click the the left and right arrows next

-  the KeyFrame icon under the Preview Box.
+- To Navigate between Keyframes, simply click the left and right arrows next to the KeyFrame icon under the Preview Box.

-  💡 Pro Tip: If you want to increase the speed between two KeyFrames, you can

-  click and drag the KeyFrames on the Timeline.
-The closer two KeyFrames are

-  together, the faster the movement between them.
-Likewise, the further they are

-  away, the slower the movement will be.
+💡 Pro Tip: If you want to increase the speed between two KeyFrames, you can click and drag the KeyFrames on the Timeline.
+The closer two KeyFrames are together, the faster the movement between them.
+Likewise, the further they are away, the slower the movement will be.

 What is the Anchor Point and what does it do?